jwjohns/unsloth-GRPO-qwen2.5/README.md

-# Qwen2.5 GRPO Fine-tuning
+# Qwen2.5 GRPO Fine-tuning for Ada 6000 GPUs

 This repository contains a script for fine-tuning Qwen2.5 models (particularly the 3B variant) using Generative Reinforcement Learning from Preference Optimization (GRPO) with the [Unsloth](https://github.com/unsloth/unsloth) library.
+The code is optimized for NVIDIA RTX Ada 6000 GPUs (48GB VRAM).

 ## Overview